 This is a good question to ask yourself before you put an item in your recycle bin.
 For example, egg cartons and toilet paper rolls make great seedling starter pots.
 Sauce and salsa jars can be washed and reused to store bulk ingredients (which you can refill at stores like Bulk Barn and Bulk Barrel).
 Large plastic pop bottles can be turned into bird feeders.
 For each item you want to recycle, there is at least one way to repurpose it.
 So do a Google search and find ways to transform your waste!

 If you aren’t the crafty type, another option is to see if other stores, recycling services, or even neighbours will accept them.
 The City of London has put together a handy guide of places that accept items (in addition to their EnviroDepots).
 Click here for the pdf guide.

 Put waste in its proper place!
 The Recycle Coach App makes it easy to learn how to sort your garbage and recycling to prevent contaminated recycling.
 Simply type in the item you are looking to sort, and the app will tell you where it goes.
 Visit the Recycle Coach here.

 Did you know that not all waste items can be collected curbside?
-Certain household waste items (like hazardous waste, electronics, furniture and mattresses, lightbulbs, batteries, etc.) should be dropped off at EnviroDepots so they can be properly disposed of and recycled if possible.
+Certain household waste items like electronics, tires, metal, appliances, flourescent bulbs and tubes, fats oils, and greases, propane tanks, batteries, etc. should be dropped off at EnviroDepots so they can be recycled.

-The Material Recovery Facility is where our recyclables like metal cans and plastic bottles are sorted and processed.
+The Material Recovery Facility (MRF) is where our recyclables like metal cans, plastic bottles, and paper items are further sorted and processed.
 Take a virtual tour of London’s Recycling Centre from home!
 Click here to take the virtual tour.